News

 Someone who requires support for continence management, dementia, vision or hearing impairment or another condition may also be eligible for Level 4 home care.

-Be mindful that, whatever government subsidy you’re assigned, your Home Care Package funding will not cover other home care fees such as the basic daily fee, if your provider charges it, or an income-tested care fee which is assessed by the government.
+Be mindful that, whatever government subsidy you are assigned, your Home Care Package funding will not cover other home care fees.

 Which Home Care Package Level Is Right for You?

-The results of your assessment will determine which level you’re approved for, how much funding you can receive and what care that plan entails.
-You’ll receive a formal decision that outlines the details of your Home Care Package will look like.
+The results of this assessment will determine which level you are approved for, how much funding you can receive, and your care plan.
+Once you are approved for a home care package you will need to wait for a package at your level to become available.
+Waiting times vary from 1 to 12 months depending on your package level and list priority.
+You will receive a formal decision that outlines the details of your Home Care Package will look like.

 When it comes time to start looking for a reliable care provider in the Melbourne area, contact Mayflower to learn more about our home care services in Bayside and Northern Melbourne.